Summer 2025

 Let's do this!

-In 2024, Wilderness Kids is excited to offer the following four types of program:
+In 2025, Wilderness Kids is excited to offer the following four types of program:

-• 1-Day Outings: Similar to our Weekend Outings, in and around natural areas very close to home.
+1-Day Outings: Similar to our Weekend Outings, in and around natural areas very close to home.
 Open to all registered students.

-• 3-Day Adventures: For students interested in spending the night away from home and under the stars, we offer these short camping experiences.
+2-3 Day Adventures: For students interested in spending the night away from home and under the stars, we offer these short camping experiences.

-• 5- Day Experiences: A mid-level experience for students looking for adventure a bit further afield,
+5- Day Experiences: A mid-level experience for students looking for adventure a bit further afield.

 Click on any of the links above to go straight to that topic, or just scroll down to see them all.

-3 Day Adventures
+2-3 Day Adventures

-June 24 to 26
+June 26 to 28

-Camping and Climbing
+Camping and Cliffs:

 July 22 to 24